ssciwr/mease-hpc-setup/setup_jupyter/README.md

 # setup-jupyter

-Python script to help with setting up a jupyter server instance on HPC
+Python script to help with setting up a remote jupyter server instance on HPC

-After logging in and starting an interactive job, type `setup-jupyter` to start a jupyter server, and get instructions for how to access it from the web browser on your computer.
+## How to use

+1. Log in to the cluster

+2. Start an interactive job where the jupyter server will run

+3. Type `setup-jupyter`

+4. Copy and paste the `ssh ...` command provided by `setup-jupyter` into a new terminal on your computer

+5. Open the address provided in your web browser

+## What it does

+- starts a jupyter-lab server instance with the current ip
+- gets the token from the server, as well as the username and hostname
+- uses these to construct an ssh command to setup port forwarding
+- also the web address where the jupyter notebook can be found

-Example output:
+## Example output

 ```
 (measelab) [hd_ab123@XXXXXX ~]$ setup-jupyter